 A power tower offers a variety of positions to work out your arms, legs, shoulders, back, and abs using your own body weight.
 Basic power towers include pull-up and dip stations.
 The more elaborate a power tower, the more exercises it will allow, including leg and knee raises and push-ups.

-Before buying a power tower, it’s important to first determine what your fitness level is — where you are in your journey and where you want to go.
+Before choosing a power tower, it’s important to first determine what your fitness level is — where you are in your journey and where you want to go.
 A simple power tower could help you get motivated, while a more complex one could help create an elaborate home gym.
-We’re here to help you find the right power tower for you.
-Read on to learn more, then check out our favorites.

 You will need to know exactly where you want to position your power tower and how much space is available for enough freedom of movement.
 It’s not enough just to have the measurements for the actual power tower; keep in mind where your body might end up in relation to it.